kalviumcommunity/S61_Beautiful_Places/readme.md

 Personalized Recommendations: Implement algorithms to provide personalized recommendations based on users' preferences, travel history, and interests, creating a more tailored and engaging user experience.

 ## Social Sharing: Enable users to share their favorite destinations and travel experiences with friends and followers on social media platforms, promoting the platform and inspiring others to explore new places.

+# Setting up locally

+To use the scripts defined in the package.json file:

+## Install Dependencies:

+Before running any scripts, make sure to install the project dependencies by running:

+npm install

+## Start the Application:

+To start the application locally, you can use:

+npm start

+This will run the application and make it accessible through your web browser.

+## Run Tests:

+If there are any tests defined in the project, you can run them using:

+npm test

+This will execute the test suite and provide feedback on the project's functionality.